Back to California

 Plain English Breakdown

-The official source does not provide specific details on enforcement mechanisms or consequences of non-compliance.
+The official source does not provide details on the exact consequences for programs needing renewal despite fewer than five citations.

-This law changes how short-term residential therapeutic programs are licensed and reviewed by requiring them to get approval from local government boards.
+This law changes how short-term residential therapeutic programs are licensed and reviewed by the State Department of Social Services in California, requiring annual renewals under certain conditions.

 What This Bill Does